MhaamadAli/Cue-App/README.md

 - As a user, I want to use voice commands to manage tasks and access information, so I can be more productive.
 - As a user, I want location-based reminders to stay on schedule and avoid missing important tasks.
 - As a user, I want to manage my calendar with voice commands through the app, so I can keep my schedule organized hands-free.
-- As a user, I want to create custom categories for reminders, so I can easily find and manage them.

 ### Admin Stories
 - As an admin, I want to view user activity statistics to understand usage patterns, so I can make informed decisions about app improvements.
-- As an admin, I want to manage user accounts, including blocking if needed, so I can maintain a safe and secure user environment.
+- As an admin, I want to view user feedbacks, so I can make app improvements based on user needs.
-- As an admin, I want to view anonymized user data to improve the app, so I can identify areas for enhancement based on user behavior.
+- As an admin, I want to get AI suggestions for possible app improvements based on user feedbacks

 <br><br>
 <!-- Tech stack -->